exasol/exasol-testcontainers/doc/design.md

 The `DatabaseService` controls features of a service providing the database like stopping and restarting.

+## `EXAoperationEmulator`

+The `EXAoperationEmulator` provides an emulation of selected functions of EXAoperation &mdash; which is not included in the underlying `docker-db`.

+## `Plugin`

+The `Plugin` allows controlling functions of an EXAoperation plug-in.

 # Runtime

 This section describes the runtime behavior of the software.